Data and Network Visualization

 - Final project: 40% of the final grade

 For the final project, students will have to apply and show proficiency with the principles and tools used during the course.
-A number of options for projects will be suggested in class.
+A few options for projects will be suggested in class.